-- If you are confused about a question, look at the Item in the ITERS-3 and check any Notes for Clarification and/or NC Additional Notes to identify the specific indicator and requirement to which it refers. - Describe current practices when answering questions.
-Remember, this is not about a "right answer," but rather a way to build understanding about what occurs every day. - Using the worksheet on an ongoing basis can help verify that the classroom structure is supportive and developmentally appropriate.
-This process also emphasizes how specific aspects of program structure create a framework for positive and enriching experiences for children. - Answering the questions with someone else (co-teachers, administrators, technical assistance specialists, health consultants, etc.) promotes sharing of perspectives and may draw attention to different details.
+- If you are confused about a question, look at the Item in the FCCERS-3 and check any Notes for Clarification and/or NC Additional Notes to identify the specific indicator and requirement to which it refers. - Describe current practices when answering questions.
+Remember, this is not about a "right answer," but rather a way to build understanding about what occurs every day. - Using the worksheet on an ongoing basis can help verify that the program structure is supportive and developmentally appropriate.
+This process also emphasizes how specific aspects of program structure create a framework for positive and enriching experiences for children. - Answering the questions with someone else ((other FCCH providers, technical assistance specialists, health consultants, etc.) promotes sharing of perspectives and may draw attention to different details.

-Reminder: In the ITERS-3, young infants are birth-5 months who cannot sit unsupported, older infants are 6-11 months who can sit up without support, young toddlers are 12-17 months, older toddlers are 18-23 months, younger twos are 24-29 months, and older twos are 30-35 months.
+Reminder: In the FCCERS-3, young infants cannot sit unsupported, older infants can sit up unsupported, young toddlers are 12-17 months, older toddlers are 18-23 months, younger twos are 24-29 months, older twos are 30-35 months, preschoolers are 3 through 5 years, older preschoolers are 4 and 5 years, schoolagers are 6 through 12 years, and older school-agers are 9 through 12 years.